ResMed AirCurve 10 ASV Review: Is it the Machine To Help You?

 • People with complex sleep apnea syndrome (CompSAS) – a mix of obstructive and central sleep apnea

-• People with Cheyne-Stokes respiration (CSR) – a breathing pattern often seen in heart failure patients
+• People with Cheyne-Stokes respiration (CSR) – a breathing pattern characterized by alternating periods of hyperventilation and apnea, commonly seen in 25-40% of heart failure patients²³

 • Those who have failed standard CPAP or BiPAP therapy